polascar/polascar/README.md

 <div>
   <h3> About me </h3>
-  <p> I'm a Java FullStack Developer and I like and study about Node.Js, TypeScript and Unit Test. </p>
+  <p> I'm a FullStack Developer and I like and study about Node.Js, TypeScript and Unit Test. </p>

   <h3>You can contact me😊</h3>
   <a href = "mailto:contatoscarlatt@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>